rnakato/Churros/docs/content/Tutorial.rst

     churros_compare samplelist.txt samplepairlist.txt hg38

-The results contain three types of comparisons.
+- The results contain three types of comparisons.

-- Output
     - ``bigwigCorrelation/`` ...
-Spearman correlation of read distributon in 100-bp and 100-kbp bins by `deepTools plotCorrelation <https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html>`_.
-This score evaluates the similarity of whole genome including non-peak regions.
+Spearman correlation of read distribution in 100-bp and 100-kbp bins by `deepTools plotCorrelation <https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html>`_.
+This score evaluates the similarity of the whole genome including non-peak regions.
 Therefore the results may reflect the genome-wide features (e.g., GC bias and copy number variations) rather than peak overlap.
     - ``Peak_BPlevel_overlap/`` ... results of base-pair level overlap of peaks (Jaccard index) by `BEDtools jaccard <https://bedtools.readthedocs.io/en/latest/content/tools/jaccard.html>`_.
 This score is good for broad peaks such as some histone modifications (H3K27me3 and H3K36me3).
-    - ``Peak_Number_overlap/`` ... results of peak-number level comparion (Simpson index). ``PairwiseComparison/`` contains the results of all pairs (overlapped peak list and Venn diagram) and the ``Peaks`` contains top-ranked peaks of samples.
-This score is good for comparison of sharp peaks such as transcription factors.
+    - ``Peak_Number_overlap/`` ... results of peak-number level comparison (Simpson index). ``PairwiseComparison/`` contains the results of all pairs (overlapped peak list and Venn diagram) and the ``Peaks`` contains top-ranked peaks of samples.
+This score is good for the comparison of sharp peaks such as transcription factors.

 churros_genPvalwig: generate P-value distribution as bedGraph